German election tight; Merkel's bloc eyes worst result yet

 The Greens saw their support substantially increase, but had hoped for more.

-About 60.4 million people in the nation of 83 million were eligible to elect the new Bundestag, or lower house of parliament, which will elect the next head of government.
+About 60.4 million people in the European Union nation of 83 million were eligible to elect the new Bundestag, or lower house of parliament, which will elect the next head of government.

-Merkel won't be an easy leader to follow, for she has won plaudits for steering Germany through several major crises.
+Merkel, who has won plaudits for steering Germany through several major crises, won't be an easy leader to follow.
 Her successor will have to oversee the country's recovery from the coronavirus pandemic, which Germany so far has weathered relatively well thanks to large rescue programs.

 Laschet insists there should be no tax increases as Germany pulls out of the pandemic.
 Scholz and Baerbock favor tax hikes for the richest Germans, and also back an increase in the minimum wage.